OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification.md

 | presets     | false     | String &#124; List(String) | Variability presets to use when resolving variability.                                      |
 | error       | false     | String                     | The expected error that is thrown.                                                          |
 | expected    | false     | String                     | Path (relative to `test.yaml`) to the expected service template after resolving variability. |

-## Conformance Test Suite

-Part of this specification is conformance test suite to evaluate Variability4TOSCA implementations.
-The test suite can be found [here](tests/introduction.md).

-## Limitations

-We have the following limitations

-1. We expect that each Relationship Templates is used exactly once
-1. We expect that `relationships` at requirement assignments is a string